White Brazilians: Notable people

 Whites constitute the majority of Brazil's population regarding the total numbers within a single racial group.

 Whites dominate Brazilian arts, business and science.
 Overall, whites constitute 86.3% of the 1% richest population of Brazil as of 2007.
 The majority of representatives of the 20 largest companies in Brazil are white.
-These companies include Petrobrás, Oi telecommunications, Ambev and Gerdau and Braskem groups, and according to the Valor 1000 ranking from 2014, 95% of these representatives declare themselves as white, 5% declare themselves as brown and none declared as blacks or yellow (East Asian).
+These companies include Petrobrás, Oi telecommunications, Ambev and Gerdau and Braskem groups, and according to the Valor 1000 ranking from 2014, 95% of these representatives declare themselves as white, 5% declare themselves as brown and none declared as blacks or yellow (ethnic East Asian).

 The most successful Brazilian entrepreneurs have historically been white.
 Jorge Paulo Lemann, an investor and the child of Swiss immigrants, is ranked as the 19th richest person in the world by Forbes, with an estimated net worth of US$38.7 billion.
-Eduardo Saverin is the Co-founder of Facebook, one of the world's wealthiest companies, and most powerful social media platforms, was born in Sao Paulo, Brazil.
+Eduardo Saverin is the Co-founder of Facebook, one of the world's wealthiest companies, and most powerful social media platforms, was born in São Paulo, Brazil.

 Whites dominate Brazilian fashion.
 Gisele Bündchen has been the highest paid model in the world for 10 years.
 With a reported net worth of $290 million, she is widely recognized as the poster child for Brazilian fashion models, being the first 'breakthrough' model from Brazil.
 Alessandra Ambrosio is most famous for being a Victoria's Secret and 'PINK' model.
 Earning an estimated $6.6 million per annum.
 Alexandre Herchcovitch is a well-known fashion designer in the Paris, London, New York and Tokyo circuits.

 Xuxa Meneghel, a television presenter, film actress, singer and successful businesswoman born in Rio Grande do Sul, has the highest net worth of any Brazilian female entertainer, estimated at US$350 million.